meganz/sdk/examples/java/README.md

 # Java Example App

+There are two examples provided for the Java bindings:

-This example shows a simple GUI (Swing) to allow the user log into MEGA.
+* A simple GUI (Swing) to allow the user log into MEGA.
 If login is successfull, it retrieves the MEGA filesystem and lists files/folders in the root folder.
+* A simple console example that will demonstrate a simple "CRUD" (create, read, update delete) workflow, using this README file to upload and download.
+This example uses no GUI, and will display all interactions on the console using the Java provided logging framework.

 Below, you will find instructions to generate the required sources and library (prerequisites) for developing a MEGA app in Java.
 Afterwards, the Example application can be compiled and executed.